 In response to the COVID-19 national emergency, President Trump announced that zero interest would accrue on student loans held by federal government agencies for at least 60 days beginning on March 13, 2020.

-The CARES Act extended the interest reprieve and implemented an automatic forbearance until September 30, 2020, for any borrower with a student loan held by the Department.
+The CARES Act extended the interest reprieve and implemented an automatic forbearance until August 31, 2022, for eligible loans.
 For more information, The Department of Education published frequently asked questions (FAQs) with responses for borrowers on its studentaid.gov website.

 Roane State offers a comprehensive program of financial aid assistance in the form of scholarships, work-study, grants, and loans.
 Major emphasis is placed upon financial need, academic achievement, and promise of future success.

 Federal financial aid such as Federal Pell grants is only applied to courses that are in your major.
 For example, if you take four classes, but only three are in your major, then your federal financial aid will be based on the three classes in your major.